Introducing a Static Site Blog with Pelican

 for the bottom of the page.

 I just picked the Pico color scheme I liked.
-Pico provides a “classless” version of the stylesheet so you don’t even have to add classes to all your HTML.
-It just uses the type of HTML element to style it.
+Pico provides a “classless” version of the stylesheet so I didn’t even have to add classes to all my HTML.
+Pico just uses the type of HTML element to style it.
 No markup needed.
-Then I edited the base.html file in the templates directory and copyied the CSS file into the /css directory.
+Then I edited the base.html file in the templates directory and copied the CSS file into the /css directory.

 I added the link to the Pico stylesheet in the <head>